DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/05-30 Allister Model Feedback.md

 ![](<../../../../_Meta/Attachments/Pasted image 20250530154229.png>)

-This is Black Waltz 2, also from FFIX (You can also look up Black Waltz 1 and 3 for more references).
+This is Black Waltz #2, also from FFIX (You can also look up Black Waltz #1 and #3 for more references).
 Here, we also see a thinner rim, but the bendiness of the hat adds the illusion of thickness to it.
 This hat is actually really wide and almost extends past the character's really wide shoulders.
 I'm thinking Allister's hat should be similar in that regard.

-> Note: It'
+> Note: It's a little hard to find images / an actual model of Black Waltz #2 online.
+So, I'll just drop this video of the character in action here: <https://www.youtube.com/watch?v=4nlDVBhxApc>

 ![](<../../../../_Meta/Attachments/Pasted image 20250530160530.png>)